A Reinforcement Learning Environment for Automatic Code Optimization in the MLIR Compiler: Background and Related Work

 \subsection{MLIR}

 MLIR \cite{mlir} is a framework designed to address the needs of modern compilers and heterogeneous hardware.
-It provides a flexible infrastructure for defining multiple levels of intermediate representation through various dialects, facilitating code translation and optimization across diverse domains.
-Notably, MLIR includes the Linalg dialect for linear algebra operations, which is crucial for high-performance computing, the Affine dialect for expressing affine loops, and the Vector dialect for vectorization.
-MLIR also enhances the optimization of deep learning frameworks such as TensorFlow and PyTorch by offering a unified infrastructure that improves performance across these frameworks.
-Recent developments have focused on expanding MLIR’s support for domain-specific languages and creating specialized dialects for machine learning and data processing, demonstrating its versatility in meeting specialized computational needs.
+It provides a flexible infrastructure for defining multiple levels of intermediate representations through various dialects, facilitating code translation and optimization across diverse domains.
+Notably, MLIR includes the Linalg dialect for linear algebra operations, the Affine dialect for expressing affine loops, and the Vector dialect for vectorization.
+MLIR also improves code optimization in DNN frameworks such as TensorFlow and PyTorch, offering a unified infrastructure that improves performance across frameworks.

-\subsection{Machine Learning For Compilers}
+\subsection{Machine Learning for Compilers}

 Machine learning has been used to improve compiler optimizations, notably to train a cost model that estimates the performance of optimized code.
-It was used in Tiramisu~\cite{baghdadi2021deep}, Halide~\cite{adams2019halide}, and TVM~\cite{TVM} to empower search algorithms such as beam search to efficiently find better schedules.
+It was used in Tiramisu~\cite{baghdadi2021deep,merouani2024looper}, Halide~\cite{adams2019halide}, and TVM~\cite{TVM} to empower search algorithms such as beam search to efficiently find better schedules.
 Because these compilers rely on tree-search algorithms, they need to explore a large number of optimization candidates to find the best sequence of code optimizations.
-The Halide auto-scheduler, for instance, explores millions of schedule candidates~\cite{adams2019halide} which makes the process of code optimization slow.
-In order to reduce the size of the search space, these compilers also impose restrictions on how the space is explored: the Tiramisu auto-scheduler imposes a fixed order when exploring optimizations to avoid an explosion in the search space~\cite{baghdadi2021deep}.
-Because of these limitations, recent efforts have started to focus on the use of RL as a more suitable solution for automatic code optimization.
+The Halide autoscheduler, for instance, explores millions of schedule candidates~\cite{adams2019halide}, which makes the process of code optimization slow.
+To constrain the search space, these compilers often impose restrictions, such as Tiramisu's fixed exploration order~\cite{baghdadi2021deep}.
+Due to these limitations, recent efforts have shifted toward RL as a more scalable solution for automatic code optimization.

-\subsection{Reinforcement Learning For Compilers}
+\subsection{Reinforcement Learning for Compilers}